Capstone Project

 Approach

-The team started by interviewing 11 members of search and resuce teams to identify the core needs of their users.
+The team started by interviewing 11 members of search and rescue teams to identify the core needs of their users.
 They then started prototyping and conducted 13 user tests to iterate and refine on their designs.

 Solution

 By connecting aerial drones to the T-Mobile 5G network, the high bandwidth enables search and rescue missions to be split between multiple team members.
-Now the pilot can focus on flying while additional remote team members can analyze the live video and direct the pilot appropiately.
+Now the pilot can focus on flying while additional remote team members can analyze the live video and direct the pilot appropriately.

 View the team’s poster (PDF)